brandiw/web-chess/readme.md

 - May attack forward and diagonally (for example, a white pawn on B5 may attack an enemy piece at A4 or C4, but not on B4)
 - Can move an extra space forward on the first turn only if there are no pieces obstructing the path
 - There is a special condition met if a pawn reaches an opponent's back row
+- En passant is a special condition where a pawn passes over a threatened space.
+An opponent may elect to capture the piece on the next turn

 #### Rooks